-- Modification or adaptation of the work environment

 - Acquisition of equipment for sitting

-- More frequent or longer breaks
+- More frequent or longer breaks (e.g., to use the restroom or eat snacks)

-- Ability to periodically eat or drink water

 - Periodic rest

-- Time off for medical appointments

-- Assistance with lifting or other manual labor
+- Assistance with manual labor

-- Modified work duties or job responsibilities
+- Job restructuring

 - Modified work schedules

+- Temporary transfers to a less strenuous or hazardous position

+- Break time and appropriate facilities for expressing breast milk

 - 5. Provide expected duration of limitation.
 Inform the employer how long you expect the limitation to last.
 Say, for example, that the limitation began on the date of the letter and is expected to last for the duration of your patient's pregnancy, until she gives birth on her approximate due date.
-If the end date of the accommodation is uncertain, you may choose to list a date by which you will have reevaluated your patient-the date can be extended or changed in the future.
+If the end date of the accommodation is uncertain, you may choose to list a date by which you will have reevaluated your patient the date can be extended or changed in the future.
 If you say nothing at all about when a patient on leave can return to work, she may end up losing her job as a result.